ballerina-platform/ballerina-dev-website/learn/guides/generate-code-documentation.md

   - /learn/user-guide/code-organization/
   - /learn/user-guide/code-organization
   - /learn/generating-code-documentation
+  - /learn/generating-code-documentation/
+  - /learn/generate-code-documentation
 ---

-## Generating documentation for modules
+## Generate documentation for modules

 Developers can write the documentation in line with the Ballerina source code using the lightweight [markdown](https://daringfireball.net/projects/markdown/syntax) markup language.
 They can document special constructs such as parameters, return values, fields, etc., within the code using documentation attributes.